RexWangSida/LearningNotes/Networks/README.md

       Sender send three packets to router i
       Router i return packets to the sender
-      Sender measure the interval between transmission and reply
+      Sender measure the interval between transmission and reply Packets sent to router i need to be passed by router i-1
  ```
 <img src="traceroute.png"></img>